pablodecm/phd_thesis/src/102_chapter_2.md

 fields (up to 8.3 T for a 11.8 kA current).
 For collimation of the proton bunches, additional 392 quadrupole magnets are placed around the ring.
-Higher-order multipoles are also interleaved to provide finer corections of the beam directio and field geometry.
+Higher-order multipoles are also interleaved to provide finer corrections of the beam direction and field geometry.
-Additonal energy to the protons is provided in each revolution using 8 radio frequency (RF) cavities per beam line, until the protons reach the desired energy (6.5 TeV during the Run II of the LHC, lasting between 2015-2018).
+Additional energy to the protons is provided in each revolution using 8 radio frequency (RF) cavities per beam line, until the protons reach the desired energy (6.5 TeV during the Run II of the LHC, lasting between 2015-2018).
 Given that each cavity can provide about 60 keV per revolution, it takes about 20 minutes of *ramp* time to reach collision energies.

-During the whole acceration proces, specialised dipole magnets are used to kept the beams separated at the four interactions points (IPs) and thus avoid collisions.
+During the whole acceleration process, specialised dipole magnets are used to kept the beams separated at the four interactions points (IPs) and thus avoid collisions.
 With the purpose of maximising the interaction rates, the beams are made more compact (commonly referred as *squeezed*) at the interaction region right before switching to collision mode.
-Once the characteristics of the proton beam are suitable, the quadrupoles align the beam trayectories and *physiscs* collisions begin.
-A stable configuration is then adopted by the LHC machine, providing about 7 keV of energy to the beam to account for synchroton radiation losses using the RF cavities.
+Once the characteristics of the proton beam are suitable, the quadrupoles align the beam trajectories and *physiscs* collisions begin.
+A stable configuration is then adopted by the LHC machine, providing about 7 keV of energy to the beam to account for synchrotron radiation losses using the RF cavities.
 If not unexpected problems occur, the proton beams are kept circling the LHC ring and colliding at the IPs for several hours until the bunch properties are degraded beyond correction, a period that typically is referred as a LHC *fill*.
-The *fill* is finalised when some problem ocurrs or when all the proton bunches insed the ring are *dumped* (made collide) against graphite absorbers tangent to the beam pipe.
+The *fill* is finalised when some problem occurs or when all the proton bunches inside the ring are *dumped* (made collide) against graphite absorbers tangent to the beam pipe.

 ### Operation Parameters and Detectors